JoHwanhee/WeatherDataCollector/README.md

 # WeatherDataCollector
-This is to get a weather information from data.go.kr.
+This is to get a weather information from http://www.data.go.kr.
 It will gather and save weather data in anyplace automatic.

 # Libs
 commons-codec-1.10.jar